 The project manager and design lead worked through each shot to determine what AI could reliably produce versus what required skilled labour.
 This decision was made per shot rather than applied globally.

 Adobe Photoshop's Generative Fill had launched in beta two weeks prior, so the design lead had to develop evaluation criteria in real time.
-Junior designers mass-produced screens using AI while sketch artists handled characters, so junior designers would build design thinking skills rather than learn tools AI would eventually replace.
+Junior designers mass-produced screens using AI while sketch artists handled characters, so juniors would build design thinking skills rather than learn tools AI would eventually replace.

 The pilot delivered 15 days ahead of schedule, despite the process being built in real time.
 The QA held.
-The compositing didn't take as long as doing the work manually.
-The framework passed its own test.
+The compositing was easier but doing the work without AI gave us more control.

-FIIP adopted the framework as a permanent service offering.
-What started as a research hypothesis became a billable, repeatable service.
+FIIP adopted the previz workflow as a permanent service offering.

 ↑ 30–40%